brayschurman/welbi/README.md

 - [x] Change API call to useQuery
 - [x] Display a list of programs
 - [x] Ability to add a new resident
-- [] Ability to add a new program
+- [x] Ability to add a new program
-- [] Ability to add a resident to a program
+- [x] Ability to add a resident to a program
-- [] Dashboard view of today's activities
+- [x] Dashboard view of upcoming activities
+- [x] Successful build and deploy
 - [] remove unused packages and comments

 ### Later